scopatz/inequality-scipy2019/slides.md

 name: ch3-blog-with-theory
 # Blog

-.bigger[The detritus of previous generations of lost souls <u>stearnly</u>
+.bigger[The detritus of previous generations of lost souls <u>sternly</u>
 reminds you to blog.]

 --

-.bigger[You have a theoretical framework for the Open Source diversity issues affecting your podcast.]
+.bigger[You have a minimum of data for the Open Source diversity issues affecting your podcast.]

 --